dhzdhd/pysvt/README.md

 ## About

-A simple test case runner in Python that uses data in the format of a TOML file or dictionary and uses decorator syntax.
+A simple test case runner in Python that takes data in the format of a TOML file or dictionary and uses decorator syntax.

 ## Installation